 The Company reports the results of its operations for six business units or segments.
 The largest is the Domestic Dry-Bulk segment, which includes the Company's 18 Canadian dry-bulk carriers.
-This segment serves a wide variety of major industrial sectors, including producers in iron and steel, aggregates, cement and building materials, salt and agricultural product distributors.
+This segment serves a wide variety of major industrial sectors, including iron and steel producers, aggregate producers, cement and building material producers, salt producers, and agricultural product distributors.